 After a cystoscopy to remove early bladder cancer, you might worry that the cancer could come back and that you may need further treatment.
 Knowing that you are going to have cystoscopies every few months might also worry you.
 But if everything goes well, your check ups gradually become less frequent.

 Surgery for bladder cancer might cause scarring.
-It can be difficult if you have your whole bladder removed (radical cystectomy).
+It can be difficult if you have surgery to remove your whole bladder (radical cystectomy).

 You can get support to help you deal with the changes after surgery, particularly if you have a stoma.
 These body changes can affect your self esteem and the way you relate to close family and friends.

 You might also feel very tired and lethargic a lot of the time.
-This can be for a while after treatment, or if your bladder cancer is advanced.
+This can happen for a while after treatment, or if your bladder cancer is advanced.

 Relationships and sex